allinurl/gwsocket/README.md

 [**GoAccess**](https://goaccess.io/) by simply piping data in and out.

 ## How it Works? ##
-Very simple, just pipe your data **out** of your application and let gwsocket do the rest. e.g.:
+Very simple, just redirect/send the output **(stdout)** from your application to a file and let gwsocket do the rest. e.g., tailing your server's logs into the
+browser:

-``tail -f /var/log/nginx/access.log > /tmp/wspipein.fifo``
+    tail -f /var/log/nginx/access.log > /tmp/wspipein.fifo

-**BTW**, you can also pipe the client's data **into** your application.
+BTW, you can also get the client's data into **(stdin)** your application.

-Note: You can even send your favorite NCurses program's output.
+Tip: You can even send your favorite NCurses program's output.
 See screencast above.

 ## More Examples? ##
 Looking for more examples and details on how it works?
 Head to the [man page](http://gwsocket.io/?src=gh)